 Try to introduce your child to music by example – if you like music and play an instrument yourself, play for your child and answer their questions.

 Once you know that they are really interested, you need to explore which instrument is right.
 Introduce your child to the world of music and give them a choice of all the different instruments, including the guitar.
+There are many advantages to playing the guitar.

 By introducing your child to music in this way, they’ll begin to have a sense of the wide variety of music, and can start to hear different sounds, play a bit themselves, and perhaps begin to develop a preference for a specific instrument.